PAD is a Challenge —

 The result is a more predictable and complete approach to calcium modification, especially in long, diffuse, or heavily calcified lesions common in PAD.

-Are You a Candidate For Next-Generation IVL?
-Learn How You Can Take Part in Our Study
+Learn How You Can Take Part in Our IVL Trial

-FastWave Medical is currently enrolling patients in the [NAME] study, a prospective, multi-center, single-arm clinical investigation evaluating the safety and effectiveness of the Artero™ IVL system in patients diagnosed with PAD who have moderate to severe calcium.
+FastWave Medical is currently enrolling patients in the SPARC trial, a prospective, multi-center, single-arm clinical investigation evaluating the safety and effectiveness of the Artero™ IVL system in patients diagnosed with PAD who have moderate to severe calcium.

 Enrolled patients will receive treatment with the minimally-invasive Artero™ IVL system during an outpatient procedure.

-If you answer yes to these questions and are interested in participating in the study, please complete the form below:
+If you answer yes to the questions below and are interested in participating in the trial, please complete the form to the right.

-• Are you at least 18 years old and willing to take part in a clinical study?
+Are you at least 18 years old and willing to take part in a clinical trial?

 Follow FastWave's Journey